 The David F. Andretta (COL ‘99, GUMC ‘04) Summer Research Fellowship awards a rising senior with $5,000 to conduct 8 weeks of community-engaged research somewhere in the world on a social justice issue.

-This Berkley Center fellowship, supported by the CSJ, provides four students with summer research fellowships to travel abroad for an in-depth examinations of innovative initiatives at work in Jesuit secondary and post-secondary institutions.
+Berkley Center and CSJ collaboration, provides four students with summer research fellowships to travel abroad for an in-depth examinations of innovative initiatives at work in Jesuit secondary and post-secondary institutions.
 Under faculty supervision, the students gather information through interviews, analyze best practices, and share their reports and conclusions with a wider global audience.

 GlobeMed aims to strengthen the movement for global health equity by empowering students and communities to work together to improve the health of people living in poverty around the world.
 Under the purview of the Advisory Board for Student Organizations (ABSO), the Georgetown GlobeMed chapter partners one-to-one with a grassroots health organization around the world, strengthening these long-term partnerships through frequent communication, fundraising through innovative initiatives for projects that help partner organizations achieve their mission, educating students about global health issues through a signature curriculum, and interning on-site with partner organizations.